liupei101/DSCA/README.md

 It's the overview of our DSCA scheme.
 We illustrate our scheme using lambda=4 and a=256. (a) Spatially-aligned dual-resolution patching: S x and 4S x image are sliced into non-overlapping patches and their features are extracted by a pre-trained model. (b) DSCA architecture. (c) Transformer encoder in DSCA. (d) Cross-attention pooling: it's an implementation of square pooling that pools high-resolution tokens under the guidance of low-resolution ones.

 ## Experiments
-Overall performance in WSI-based prognosis (prediction performance measured by 5-fold cross-validation):
+Overall performance in WSI-based prognosis prediction (C-Index performance is measured by 5-fold cross-validation):
 ![res-cmp](./doc/res-cmp.png)

-Ablation study of dual-stream and cross-attention:
+Ablation study to dual-stream and cross-attention:
 ![res-ablation](./doc/res-ablation.png)

 ## Visualization